anstropleuton/fluxins/readme.md

 - Rephrase "symbol" to mean only "operator" and find another term collective of both "variable" and "function".
   - Currently "symbol" refers to operator, variable and/or function, and even keyboard symbol characters.
 Yikes!
   - Perhaps the term "identifier" referring to variable and function collectively.
+- Instead of throwing when an exception immediately when the first error in the expression is seen, maybe return a list of all the errors within the expression.
+- Remove `code` data type completely.
+- Rename `code_location` to `text_range` and inherit text formatting features from [Optrone](https://github.com/anstropleuton/optrone), which are inspired by Fluxin's [REPL example](example/repl.cpp) so it's a full cycle...

+# General Information

-# Local vs. Global
+## Local vs. Global

 Fluxins uses context to obtain list of variables or functions (collectively: symbols).
 This allows flexibility of providing symbols only to specific expressions or allowing them to inherit from other contexts.
 This allows global sharing of symbols.

-# Parsing and Grammar
+## Parsing and Grammar

 The expression consists of tokens, i.e., identifiers, numbers, operators and punctuations.
 The whitespace is ignored by the parser, so feel free to use it to make your expression readable.

 The grammar is similar to that of most programming language.
 Operators have precedence and parentheses override operator precedence and are evaluated first.
 They can be also nested.

-# List of all default operators
+## List of all default operators

 Unary prefix operators:
 - `+` - Unary addition operator, one operand (at the right), has no effect (same as 0 + x).